Sven Lilja

 Artist, portrait painter.

-Eva Edling studied at the Academy of Fine Arts during the years 1900–1905 and also made study trips to Germany and Italy.
+Eva Edling studied at the Royal Academy of Fine Arts from 1900 to 1905 and also made study trips to Germany and Italy.

-She was active in the Swedish Women Artists Association and participated in exhibitions with the association in Stockholm, Lund, Uppsala and Gothenburg.
+She was active in the association Svenska Konstnärinnor and participated in exhibitions with the association in Stockholm, Lund, Uppsala and Gothenburg.

-Edling was a resident of Gropgränd 2, together with her mother and later by herself.
+Edling lived at Gropgränd 2, together with his mother and later alone.

-Not far from Gropgränd, lived her brother Nils, in the "Edlingian house" on St. Olof Street 2.
-There, a number of artists and writers have had their student residences.
+Not far from Gropgränd, her brother Nils lived in the "Edlingska gården" bought by him at S:t Olofsgatan 2.
+A number of artists and writers have had their student residences there.

 Burial site: 0121-1068